tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 If your instance includes GPUs, you need to [install the appropriate NVIDIA drivers](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html#ubuntu-lts) to be able to use them.
 These drivers are specialized software components designed to allow the operating system and other software applications to effectively communicate with and leverage the capabilities of NVIDIA GPUs.
 Installing the correct drivers is essential to unlocking the full potential of the GPU, whether it is for computational tasks, deep learning applications, or graphics rendering.

 Besides the regular drivers, if you have your project containerized within Docker or, more generally, you intend to make use of your instance's GPUs from within Docker containers, you need to install the NVIDIA container toolkit.
-This toolkit is the key component allowing Docker containers within your instance to function taking full advantage of all the benefits that Google cloud machines of the GPU family offer.
+This toolkit is the key component allowing Docker containers within your instance to function taking full advantage of all the benefits that Google Cloud machines of the GPU family offer.
 You can check the detailed instructions on the [NVIDIA container toolkit site](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

 After completing the installation process of the NVIDIA container toolkit, you can run the following in your virtual machine terminal to check if the installation was successful.
 In that case, you will see in your command line something resembling the image below.